Doddanna Setty

 Janopakari Doddanna Setty (also spelt as Doddanna Shetty), (1840–1921), was an Indian merchant and philanthropist from Bangalore, Mysore State, British India (now Karnataka, India).
 He is known for starting the Sri Lakshmi Narasimha Institution (SLN Institution) for free education to help poor students in 1906, and he also built a public function hall, popularly called "Doddanna Hall", which used to host cultural and public activities in 1905, and later converted into Paramount Talkies.

 Doddanna Setty was given the title "Janopakari" (Generous) by the Maharaja of Mysore Krishnaraja Wodeyar IV, for his social services.

 Early years

 Doddanna Setty was born on February 3, 1840, to parents named Nanjundappa and Siddamma in Bangalore.
 They belonged to the Ganiga community and traded in vegetable oil.
 During the 1830s, they lived near the Cantonment area at the Commercial Street.
 His father was popularly known as Yajaman (Master).
 Doddanna received the necessary education for the family business and after his father's death, he took over the position as Yajaman and continued the family business.

 Doddanna lost three wives one after another.
 Although the fourth wife gave birth to two children, she also died prematurely.
 There was a severe plague attack in Bangalore In 1898 and the first son, Lakshminarayan, succumbed to the epidemic.
-A few years later, his second son Lakshminarasimha also passed away.
+A few years later, his second son Lakshminarasimha also died.